Biden to return to White House, address nation after Afghanistan falls to Taliban

 President Biden will deliver an address from the White House at 3:45 p.m.
 ET Monday amid a dire situation in Afghanistan that forced Americans to abandon their Kabul embassy Sunday as the Taliban took over the country.

-The change in schedule came after intense pressure on the president, who has been out of Washington, D.C., in Camp David over the weekend, to speak about the affair that's being compared to Americans' withdrawal from Saigon.
+The change in schedule came after intense pressure on the president, who has been out of Washington, D.C., at Camp David over the weekend, to speak about the affair that's being compared to Americans' withdrawal from Saigon.
 The Taliban took over the entire country in mere days, killing American allies along the way.
 The U.S. is now struggling to keep the Kabul airport open for those still hoping to flee.

 The scenes at the airport are notably stark, with a flood of civilians trying to force their way onto exiting airplanes and some Afghans reportedly falling from the sky as they cling onto departing American airplanes in a desperate effort to escape the Taliban's rule.